 In 1900 John Baptist de La Salle was declared a Saint.
 In 1950 he was made Patron Saint of all those who work in the field of education.
 John Baptist de La Salle inspired others how to teach and care for young people, how to meet failure and frailty with compassion, how to affirm, strengthen and heal.
 Now there are De La Salle schools in 82 different countries around the globe serving over 1 million students.

 The Brothers of the Christian Schools is a Roman Catholic congregation of lay religious men.
 It is the largest such group in the world today.
-Begun in 1680 by St. John Baptist de La Salle to serve the needs of the children of the poor and marginalized of France, the Brothers grew in numbers and now, aided by thousands of Lasallian Partners, carry the vision of their Founder to hundreds of education-related works in 82 countries throughout the world.
-This world-wide community of Brothers, numbering about 6600 today, is headquartered in Rome, Italy.
-The United States of America/Toronto Region is home to more than 950 Brothers who serve in four Districts: the Midwest, San Francisco-New Orleans, District of Eastern North America, and Francophone Canada.
+Begun in 1680 by St. John Baptist de La Salle to serve the needs of the children of the poor and marginalized of France, the Brothers grew in numbers and now, aided by thousands of Lasallian Partners, carry the vision of their Founder to hundreds of education-related works in 79 countries throughout the world.
+This world-wide community of Brothers, numbering about 4,000 today, is headquartered in Rome, Italy.
+The Lasallian Region of North America (RELAN) is home to more than 950 Brothers who serve in four Districts: the Midwest, San Francisco-New Orleans, District of Eastern North America, and Francophone Canada.

-These Brothers serve in 30 states in the U.S., in Toronto, and in the international missions of Africa and the University of Bethlehem in the Mideast.
-They are assisted by more than 5,000 Lasallian Partners in 121 institutions where they work with nearly 80,000 students.
+These Brothers serve in 23 states and Washington, D.C. in the U.S., in Toronto, and in the international missions of Africa and Bethlehem University in the Middle East.
+In our region, they are assisted by more than 5,000 Lasallian Partners in 121 institutions where they work with nearly 80,000 students.